ABOUT THE FESTIVAL

 Living at the edge of the Arctic Circle, in a country famous for its wild weather, active volcanoes and stunning moon-like landscapes, Icelanders have developed a unique relationship with the darkness that covers the country for much of the year, and in it, found a seemingly endless capacity for creativity.

 There is a strong sense of community at the festival which we take great pride in, with events of various sizes hosted across a handful of venues across the city.
 Many authors and guests return every year, extending their stays to explore the surrounding countryside.
-In 2022 we managed to persuade the northern lights to appear in spectacular fashion, which we enjoyed from the cosy and welcoming venue Kjarvalsstofa - with its panoramic views of the city.
+In 2022 we managed to persuade the northern lights to appear in spectacular fashion, which we enjoyed from the cosy and welcoming venue Kjarval - with its panoramic views of the city.
 In 2023 main events will be held at the beautiful church Fríkirkjan, which sits next to Reykjavík’s iconic town pond.

-THE AUTHORS BEHIND ICELAND NOIR
+THE TEAM BEHIND ICELAND NOIR

 Ragnar Jónasson is an international number one bestselling author who has sold over two million books in thirty-two countries worldwide.
 Ragnar was born in Reykjavík, and from the age of seventeen has been translating Agatha Christie's novels - he has translated fourteen to date - alongside his own prolific writing, family and job working as a lawyer.
 Ragnar founded Iceland Noir in 2013 with fellow Reyjavík resident, friend and global bestselling author Yrsa Sigurðardóttir and translator Quentin Bates.
 He is currently writing a novel with the Icelandic Prime Minister, Katrín Jakobsdóttir, and we are very excited that both his international bestseller The Darkness and his Dark Iceland series are soon to be a major TV series.